ucsf-wynton/wynton-website-hpc/docs/hpc/scheduler/gpu.md

 where N is the number of GPUs your job will use and M is the number of MPI processes your job will launch.
 M does not have to equal N (see below).
 Please note that, at the moment, each GPU job must limit itself to a single host.

 NOTE:  GPU jobs *must* include a runtime request, i.e. `-l h_rt=HH:MM:SS`.
 This allows for proper scheduling of GPU jobs on member and institutional nodes.
 If your job does not include a runtime request, it may be removed from the queue.
 Runtime requests are hard limits, so your job will be killed by SGE when it hits this limit.
-Be sure to request enough time for you job to finish.
+Be sure to request enough time for your job to finish.

 ## Submitting GPU jobs to the MSG 4-GPU nodes

 The 4gpu.q has {{ site.data.specs.msg_4gpus }} GPUs on {{ site.data.specs.msg_4gpu_nodes }} nodes.
 These GPUs are reserved such that all 4 on the node are reserved when a job is submitted to the queue.

-To submit a 4-GPU job to a host a dedicated 4-GPU host, do this:
+To submit a 4-GPU job to a dedicated 4-GPU host, do this:

 ```sh
 qsub -q 4gpu.q ...